-Use The following command on your workstation to run the robot visualization tool, rviz.
+The friendlier way to see map creation is to use The following command on your workstation to run the robot visualization tool , rviz.

 roslaunch magni_viz view_nav.launch

 This will produce a display as shown below.
 The bottom left pane shows the current camera view.
 This is useful for determining if the fiducial density is sufficient.
 The right-hand pane shows the map of fiducials as it is being built.
 Red cubes represent fiducials that are currently in view of the camera.
 Green cubes represent fiducials that are in the map, but not currently in the view of the camera.
 The blue lines show connected pairs of fiducials that have been observed in the camera view at the same time.
-The robustness of the map is increased by having a high degree of connectivity between the fiducials.
+The more blue lines there are between fiducials, the more robust the map will be.

 Once you have created a global map for your robot accessible area you can then begin to navigate the Magni by using our original navigation mode.